Ghazal 189, Verse 3

 FWP:

-SETS == IDIOMS
+SETS == HUMOR; IDIOMS

 The commentators assume that the lover is asking, or even urging, the beloved to take some action with regard to the lover's heart-- to interrogate it, to expostulate with it, to punish it.
 This is a plausible reading, because then the verse reminds us with wry indirection that the heart is no longer at the lover's disposal.
-It's left him completely to go and live with the beloved-- so now the only way he can communicate with it, even to reproach it for its folly, is to pass the message on through the beloved.
+It's left him in order to go and live with the beloved-- so now the only way he can communicate with it, even to reproach it for its folly, is to pass on the message through the beloved.
 That makes the hectoring tone of the first line, and the ominous tone of the second line, even more amusing, since they come from a person who has to scold and threaten on sufferance, and at second hand.